 We use a scalpel to debride/remove the corns and callus and often use different offloading devices such as felt padding, orthotics, silicone devices, toe props and other handy devices to redistribute pressure away from the area.

-If you suffer from painful callus or corns, call us on 9432 2689 or book online and we’d be happy to help!
+If you suffer from painful callus or corns, or are experiencing any foot discomfort or pain, call us on 9432 2689 or book online and we’d be happy to help!